01mf02/jq-lang-spec/spec.typ

   Then $phi(f)$ is equivalent to "$f "as" var(x) | phi(var(x))$".
 ]

+// TODO: remove some filter cases in proof of lemma --- it's not exhaustive anyway right now
 #proof[
   We have to prove the statement for $phi(f)$ set to "$f | g$", "$f "as" var(x) | g$", "$f cartesian g$", "$f?$",